-Invitatory and Antiphon as on the preceding Thursday.
-1347.
+[Invitatory, Antiphon as on the preceding Thursday].
+1391.

 - Ps.
+The heavens shew forth. (xviij.)
+[41].

+- Ps.
+May the Lord hear thee. (xix.)
+[43].

+- Ps.
+In thy strength, O Lord. (xx.)
+[45].

-The heavens declare.
-(19./xviij.)
-[40]. - Ps.
-The Lord hear thee.
-(20./xix.)
-[42]. - Ps.
-The King shall rejoice.
-(21./xx.)
-[44]. - \mathcal{V} .
-The Lord is risen indeed. - R. And hath appeared unto Simon, alleluya.
-Let the response be made privately.
+- \mathcal{V} .
+The Lord is risen indeed.
+1361.

-Lesson from the Holy Gospel according to Matthew, final. xxviij.
-16-20.
+Lesson from the Holy Gospel according to Matthew, final. (xxviij.
+16-20.)

 T that time.
-The eleven disciples went away into Galilee, unto a mountain where Jesus had appointed them.

-And when they saw him, they worshipped him.
+The eleven disciples went into Galilee, unto the mountain where Jesus had appointed them.
+And seeing him, they adored.
 And that which followeth.

-A Homily of the Venerable Bede, Priest. iv.
-Second Book.
+A Homily of the Venerable Bede, Priest. (iv.
+Second Book).51

 HE Gospel reading, dearly beloved brethren, which we have just heard, and according to the account, gleameth full of joy: because it describeth in plain language the triumph of our Redeemer and at the same time the gifts of our redemption.

 And if we prefer to treat this at greater length: we shall learn the more pleasing fruit of the spiritual meaning contained within the literal sense.
-The word of God is indeed like the behaviour of spices, which the more finely examined, as if rubbed and ground: the greater the inner sweetness of the fragrance it rendereth.
-For it is plain and sweet to be heard by the devout, that the disciples went away into Galilee, into a mountain where Jesus had appointed them.
-And when they saw him, they worshipped him.
+The word of God <is> indeed like the behaviour of spices, which the more finely examined, as if rubbed and ground: the greater the inner sweetness of the fragrance it rendereth.
+For it is plain and sweet to be heard by the devout, that the disciples went into Galilee, unto the mountain where Jesus had appointed them.
+And seeing him they adored.
 But it is not lacking in mystery: that after the resurrection the Lord appeared to the disciples, whether in Galilee or on a mountain.
-But thou, O Lord, have mercy upon us.
+But thou.

-R. I. With great power.
-This R. is found in the immediately preceding Tuesday j.
-1332.
+\cancel{R} .
+I. With great power.
+This \cancel{R} . is found in the immediately preceding Tuesday j.
+1376.